itzg/minecraft-server-charts/charts/minecraft/README.md

 The [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server/) image stores the saved games and mods under /data.

-By default a PersistentVolumeClaim is created and mounted for saves but not mods.
-In order to disable this functionality you can change the values.yaml to disable persistence under the sub-sections under `persistence`.
+When [persistence.dataDir.enabled in values.yaml](https://github.com/itzg/minecraft-server-charts/blob/master/charts/minecraft/values.yaml#L171) is set to true PersistentVolumeClaim is created and mounted for saves but not mods.
+In order to enable this functionality you can change the values.yaml to enable persistence under the sub-sections under `persistence`.

 > *"An emptyDir volume is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever."*